 Whichever route you take, you will be liable for taxes on the money you take out.
 Because annuities have tax advantages to help make retirement affordable, when you take out money early, you lose some of the tax benefits.

 First, if you are younger than 59½, you will pay the IRS a penalty of 10 percent of the amount you take out.
 Second, you will pay income tax on any interest earnings, also known as gains, that you withdraw.
 (The part of your payout that is based on your principal investment will not be taxed as income.
 Remember to plan for these events even if tax season is many months away.

 Surrender charges are the fees associated with selling all or a part of an annuity back to the company you purchased it from.
 A full surrender indicates that you are cancelling your annuity policy.
 A partial surrender, also known as a withdrawal, means you are taking a portion of the funds from your annuity.
 Keep in mind that many annuities contain no-surrender clauses.

-Some financial advisers discourage investors from purchasing annuities altogether because of surrender rules, and the possibility that these clauses and fees may not be thoroughly explained when annuity contracts are signed.
+Some financial advisors discourage investors from purchasing annuities altogether because of surrender rules, and the possibility that these clauses and fees may not be thoroughly explained when annuity contracts are signed.

 Surrender charges exist to help insurance companies recoup the expenses it incurs when setting up an annuity, such as paying commission to the sales agency and setting aside reserve funds to cover the full amount of the annuity.
 Issuing insurance companies make money by investing the reserve amount into low-risk, conservative portfolios that grow slowly over time.
 When a holder surrenders their annuity, the reserve often hasn’t had enough time to accrue interest and the insurance company doesn’t make a profit.
 Rather than require buyers to pay fees up front, the insurance company instead institutes a surrender charge in the case a holder sells back their annuity early.